ttokarczuk/eos4q1a/README.md

 ## Model description

 The framework is an open source implementation of fragment based generative approaches for exploring chemical space while ensuring chemical validity.
-This framework utilizes a database of known compounds to come up with interchangable fragments based on the context radius of an input molecule to generate new molecule
+This framework utilizes a database of known compounds to come up with interchangable fragments based on the context radius of an input molecule to generate new molecules.
+The generated molecules vary across inputs by order of 1000s.
+For sake of simplicity, for such molecules generating over 100 molecules, only 100 diverse molecules are returned in the output.
+This selection is done using mini batch K Means clustering with 100 clusters and molecules closest to the centroid in each cluster are returned.

 - Input: SMILES
 - Output: SMILES